 Initially, your life insurance policy is not a part of your estate.
 It will only become a part of your estate under the conditions we discuss further below.

-A will, or will and testament, is a written document stating your desires around your estate’s distribution.
+A will, or will and testament, is a written document, click here to learn more about how a will is created, stating your desires around your estate’s distribution.
 A will includes how your assets will be divided and to whom they will belong.

 Your will can also name important individuals such as your estate executor (see below), Power of Attorney, health care proxy, and legal guardians for your children.
 For the latter three appointments, make sure you have attached the required legal documentation to the will.